 Learning Undefeated has released a new video resource for middle school teachers that highlights engineering fields and careers, designed to get students excited about the career opportunities in engineering.
 The five-minute video features five young engineers from a variety of backgrounds in their work environments across a range of engineering disciplines including mechanical, chemical, and environmental engineering.

 Through a series of authentic career profiles, students are introduced to the aptitudes, attributes, and skills needed to be successful in an engineering career.
 Participating engineers include,

 - Travis Dennis, Chemical Engineer, WR Grace

 - Justin Rice, Senior Development Operations Engineer, NASA Goddard Flight Center

 - Kathly Phlelan Weber, Power Tools Engineer, Stanley Black & Decker

 The video is part of a three-part engineering curriculum for sixth grade, developed with the support of Verizon Innovative Learning.

-Learning Undefeated’s explorer lab is a unique program designed for students to experience being an engineer, combining hands-on classroom activities with a one-of-a-kind immersive experience aboard the explorer lab.
-The aim of the program is to introduce students to the Engineering Design Process to solve real world problems.
+The Explorer Lab Program is a unique way for students to experience being an engineer, combining hands-on classroom activities with a one-of-a-kind immersive experience aboard the Explorer Lab.
+The aim of the program is to increase student ability to use the Engineering Design Process to solve real world problems.
 The program also introduces students to the diversity of engineering careers.